vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/TextMesh Pro/Rounded Features.md

 When manually increasing Sampling Point Size large values can cause characters to leave the atlas.
 :::

-Using a different **Render Mode** (that is not Smooth or Raster) may also produce better results in specific circumstances.
+Using a different **Render Mode** (that isn't Smooth or Raster) may also produce better results in specific circumstances.
 SDFAA is the default mode.